• Home

 What do all the following diseases have as a common number one healer with no bad side effects?
 Resi

-• Maintaining flexibility and balance, which can help you remain independent as you age.
+Maintaining flexibility and balance is crucial for senior fitness, enabling you to remain independent as you age.

-• May help reduce or prevent cognitive decline in older people.
+Resistance training may also help reduce or prevent cognitive decline in older individuals, including conditions like Alzheimer's and dementia.

-• Prevention or control of chronic conditions such as diabetes, heart disease, arthritis, back pain, depression and obesity.
+Moreover, it aids in the prevention or control of chronic conditions such as diabetes, heart disease, arthritis, back pain, depression, and obesity.

 Basic principles of Resistance Training